lefuturiste/vue-apitator/README.md

 You can contribute to apitator by forking this repository and pull request your changes.
 This lib is written in typescript, you can use `npm run dev` to start adding features!

+If you have any problems with this library, feel free to create an issue!